babel/rfcs/rfcs/0000-top-level-assumptions.md

 1. conceptually, the assumptions describe the input file and not a specific plugin enabled inside the preset;
 2. practically, this makes it possible to have a single "personal" or "company" preset containing assumptions which apply to a user's coding practices, and re-use it in different projects without duplicating the list of assumptions.

-In order to "leak" assumptions defined inside presets, we need to first resolve and instantiate all the presets, and then all the plugins with the resolved assumptions ([babel/babel#11689](https://github.com/babel/babel/pull/11689)).
-Currently, presets and plugins are instantiated in mixed order.
+In order to expose assumptions defined inside presets to every plugin, we need to first resolve and instantiate all the presets, and then all the plugins with the resolved assumptions.
 This also means that we cannot provide the defined assumptions list to the presets, because it hasn't been finalized yet when they are instantiated.
+This is implemented by [babel/babel#11689](https://github.com/babel/babel/pull/11689)).

 ## Plugin API

-The first parameter passed to the plugins (often known as `api`) should have a new property: `assumptions`, which is a frozen copy of the resolved assumptions object.
+The first parameter passed to the plugins (often known as `api`) should have a new method: `assumptions(name: string): boolean | undefined`, which returns `true` if the assumption has been enabled, `false` if it has been explicitly disabled, or `undefined` if it hasn't been set.
+We need to differentiate between `false` and `undefined` so that the arrow-function transform can default to `true` for `newableArrowFunctions`, but we may revisit this in Babel 8.

+This is implemented as a function and not as an object whose properties reflect the assumptions because it configures the plugins' caching (they are reinstantiated when an assumption they use changes).

 ## Assumptions list